jdgiles26/gbox/README.md

 gbox box inspect <box-id>                                                          # Inspect container

 # To use the Computer-Using Agent for Android, an OPENAI_API_KEY is required.
-gbox cua android "Open Uber and order a ride from Science Park to The Chinese University of Hong Kong."
+gbox cua android "Open Uber and order a ride to The Chinese University of Hong Kong."

 # MCP configuration
 gbox mcp export                          # Export MCP configuration